mhvis/tutti/README.md

 * `python manage.py createsuperuser`

 For deployments, it's easiest to add a `.env` file to specify a custom Django settings module.
+In that module, you'll need to put the LDAP connection credentials.
 Pipenv will automatically set the environment variables in that file.

+## Quickstart

+* `ldapclone` command clones the LDAP directory into a fresh Django database.
+* `ldappush` command does a one-way sync from Django to LDAP.

 ## Development commands